List of Stanley Cup Final officials

 In the final round of cuts, the list is reduced to ten officials: Five referees and five linesmen.
 They are named as Stanley Cup Finals officials.
 They are no longer in pairs; they will rotate so that all officials are involved in the series.
-If the Stanley Cup Finals reach a game seven, the top two referees and two linesmen will be assigned to officiate the game.
+If the Stanley Cup Final reaches a game seven, the top two referees and two linesmen will be assigned to officiate the game.